shadowcache/Cuki-Artifact-WSS-Estimation/README.md

   -Dfindbugs.skip=true
 ```

-The wss-estimation dataset is too large to upload, you can download the MSR dataset at http://iotta.snia.org/traces/block-io/388, and twitter dataset at https://github.com/twitter/cache-trace.
-We have prepare them in our EC2 machine path `~/wss-estimation/datasets`.
+The wss-estimation dataset is too large to upload.
+We have prepared them in our EC2 machine path `~/wss-estimation/datasets`.
+If you choose to use your own machine, you can download the MSR dataset at http://iotta.snia.org/traces/block-io/388 and the Twitter dataset at https://github.com/twitter/cache-trace.

 ##  Steps for Evaluating Cuki